-Below we've compiled a list of the most important skills for a bookkeeper.
-We ranked the top skills based on the percentage of bookkeeper resumes they appeared on.
+Below we've compiled a list of the most critical bookkeeper skills.
+We ranked the top skills for bookkeepers based on the percentage of resumes they appeared on.
 For example, 12.3% of bookkeeper resumes contained payroll tax returns as a skill.
-Let's find out what skills a bookkeeper actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a bookkeeper needs to be successful in the workplace.

 1. Payroll Tax Returns